magento/devdocs/guides/v2.0/cloud/release-notes/CloudReleaseNotes101.7.md

 ### 101.7.6 changes {#changes}

 * We’ve added support for the latest version of Redis and for PHP-Redis 3.1.3.
-For more information on this update, and for guidance on Redis troubleshooting on Magento Commerce (Cloud), see Redis troubleshooting.
+For more information on this update, and for guidance on Redis troubleshooting on {{site.data.var.ece}}, see Redis troubleshooting.

 ### 101.7.5 changes {#changes-1}